Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

-This section discusses three representations of shape sequences: two that flatten ${\mathcal{Y}}$ into a Euclidean space and one that is intrinsic to ${\mathcal{Y}}$.
+This section discusses three representations of shape sequences: two that globally flatten ${\mathcal{Y}}$ into a Euclidean space and one that locally flattens ${\mathcal{Y}}$.

-1. {\bf Flattening Approach 1 -- Integrated Single-Hop Transported Vector Field (IS-TVF)}: We introduce a novel representation called {\it integrated single-hop transported vector field} (IS-TVF).
+1. {\bf Global Flattening Approach 1 -- Integrated Single-Hop Transported Vector Field (IS-TVF)}: We introduce a novel representation called {\it integrated single-hop transported vector field} (IS-TVF).
 This is inspired by the transported velocity field (TVF), which parallel transports the shooting vector along the path to a reference point.
-There are two transport schemes: (1) a single hop from the current point to a reference point and (2) multiple hops along the path to the starting point and then to a reference point.
-The multi-hop method accumulates significant numerical errors for longer sequences, creating considerable distortions.
-In contrast, a single-hop transport is numerically more accurate, although it may introduce a different distortion in the representation.
+There are two transport schemes: (1) a single hop from the current point to a reference point and (2) multiple hops along the path from the starting point to a reference point.
+The multi-hop method accumulates significant numerical errors as the number of parallel transports to a reference point increases for longer sequences.
+In contrast, a single-hop transport is numerically more accurate, but may introduce distortions due to inverse exponential mapping.